 Board of Directors

 Nikia E. Bye, Founder & Chief Executive Director: Nikia works full-time running the operations of Trusted Parents.
 She earned two Bachelors of Arts degrees at the University of North Carolina Charlotte, one in Psychology and the other in Religious Studies.
 She is a graduate of the Disability Rights Council of North Carolina Partners in Policymaking, a disability advocacy training program.
+Nikia is an accredited Triples P (Positive Parenting Program) service provider for Primary Care Parenting.
 She is also the Coordinating Director of Family Support Network in the Charlotte region (FSN of Trusted Parents).
-She is an active board member of the Black Alumni Chapter at UNCC.
+She serves as an active board member of the Black Alumni Chapter at UNCC.
 She co-pastors Built on Faith Ministries with her husband of 21 years.
 She resides in Huntersville, NC with her husband and three beautiful children, one of which has autism.

 Merton W. Bye Jr., Co-Founder & Director: Merton is the co-founder of Trusted Parents.
 He attended the College of New Rochelle in New York where he received a degree in Business Management.
 He is Senior Business Risk & Control Analyst at TIAA, where he has been employed for 12 years.
 He is the senior Pastor of Built on Faith Ministries located in Charlotte, North Carolina.
 Along with his wife, Merton has over 17 years’ experience serving the community of those affected by disabilities.
 Merton is married to Nikia Bye, and resides in Huntersville, NC with their three children.